 BLAKE NIWA Ambassador – Freshwater, Waikato

-In this role the BLAKE Ambassador will spend two weeks with NIWA contributing to on-going experiments by learning to conduct monitoring of experiments and analyse improvements in water quality.
+In this role the BLAKE Ambassadors will spend two weeks with NIWA contributing to on-going experiments by learning to conduct monitoring of experiments and analyse improvements in water quality.

 They will work with NIWA to develop novel marae and rural property wastewater treatment and develop agricultural run-off treatment and nutrient recovery using filamentous algae.